IOTEROP/IOWA/04-custom_object_baseline/README.md

 ### Object Data Callback

-IOWA takes care of all the necessary checks (Resource existence, operation rights, correct datatypes, etc...) when a LwM2M Server perform an operation on our Object.
+when a LwM2M Server perform an operation on our Object, IOWA takes care of all the necessary checks (Resource existence, operation rights, correct datatypes, etc...).
 The Data Callback deals only with the actual Resource values.

 ```c
 iowa_status_t sample_object_dataCallback(iowa_dm_operation_t operation,